nRF24/CircuitPython_nRF24L01/README.rst

     * `There's a few blog posts by Nerd Ralph demonstrating how to use the nRF24L01 via 2 or 3 pins  <http://nerdralph.blogspot.com/2015/05/nrf24l01-control-with-2-mcu-pins-using.html>`_ (uses custom bitbanging SPI functions and an external circuit involving a resistor and a capacitor)
     * network linking layer, maybe something like `TMRh29's RF24Network <http://tmrh20.github.io/RF24Network/>`_

-Where Do I get 1?
+Where do I get 1?
 =================

 See the store links on the sidebar or just google "nRF24L01".
 It is worth noting that you generally don't want to buy just 1 as you need 2 for testing -- 1 to send & 1 to receive and vise versa.
 This library has been tested on a cheaply bought 10 pack from Amazon.com using a recommended capacitor (>100nF) on the power pins.
 Don't get lost on Amazon or eBay!
 There are other wireless transceivers that are NOT compatible with this library.
 For instance, the esp8266-01 (also sold in packs) is NOT compatible with this library, but looks very similar to the nRF24L01(+) and could lead to an accidental purchase.